bananabr/TimeException/README.md

 ```
 # Notes

-I used Microsoft Defender for most of my testing.
+* I used Microsoft Defender for most of my testing.
 Results may vary with different AV/EDR engines.
+* In a real Red Team engagement I would run the tool multiple times in different hours of the day before actually trying to write any payloads to the folders detected by the tool.
+Disk load varies and false positives are to be expected.